SwathiBalasubramanyam/job-trends/README.md

 ![plot](./imgs/wireframe2.png)

 ## Functionality
-* Introduction Modal to describe the website to users
+* Introduction text to describe the website to users
-* On clicking "lets get started, users will be taken to a page where a default title will be selected and skills will be displayed for that title.
+* On providing title, job posts will be pulled and an aggregate of skills, companies, location will be displayed as pie charts..
-* Users can hover over the graph to get the exact percentage data values
+* Users can hover over the graph to get the exact data values
-* Users can choose to enter title/location/company on which the page is re-rendered, with the donut having the new data.
+* Users can choose to enter a different title on which the page is re-rendered, with the chart having the new data.
+* Users will be able to like/dislike a job posting.

 ## Implementation Timeline
 * Friday Afternoon & Weekend -